EdiIsNotHere/Animationed-Card/README.md

 - Four stacked cards with different colors.
 - When you hover over a card:
   - The background color of the page changes to match the card.
-  - A blur effect is applied to the background.
   - The card lifts up with a smooth animation and shadow.

 ## 📁 How to Use

 1. Download or clone this repository.
-2. Open the `index.html` file in your browser.
+2.Paste it in to the your ide project folder or paste it Aside your code.
 3. Hover over the cards to see the effects in action.
+4. just use!

 ## 💡 Technologies Used

 - HTML5
-- CSS3 (`backdrop-filter`, transitions, positioning)
+- CSS3 (transitions, positioning)
 - Vanilla JavaScript

 ## 🖼 Preview